NDA-Software/ts-cornucopia/docs/scripts/indexer.md

 -   overwriteBaseText (Default: null): An string to overwrite the comment that is added to the start of every file.
 -   indexExtension (Default: 'ts'): Decides the extension of the index files generated.
 -   nameCasing (Default: 'camelCase'): Decides between 'camelCase' or 'PascalCase' the pattern in which the index files will name the exported indexed files.
+-   recursive (Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.

 ## Returned Value